platform architecture

 Servaas De Wandel graduated as an ir. architect from Ghent University in 2012, after which he joined the newly founded Havana architectuur.
 At Havana, he served as project manager for, among other things, the construction of a community centre in Veldegem, a parking building in Ledeberg (in collaboration with L.U.S.T. architects) and a student housing project for Ghent University (in collaboration with Bovenbouw architectuur).
 He also teaches architectural design at Ghent University.

-graduated as an ir. architect from Ghent University in 2012, after which he earned an additional Master of Human Settlements from KU Leuven in 2013.
+Kobe Pillen graduated as an ir. architect from Ghent University in 2012, after which he earned an additional Master of Human Settlements from KU Leuven in 2013.
 He then completed an internship with architecten Group III and Studio Paolo Viganò, where he helped design the parkland around the ONDRAF/NIRAS communication center in collaboration with Bovenbouw architectuur and ONO architectuur .
 In 2015, he rejoined architecten Group III where he worked as a project manager on the construction of a youth centre in Lochristi and numerous residential developments.

-Tessa Heyninck graduated as an ir. architect from Ghent University in 2020, after which she worked at Havana architecture.
-She also participated in the master’s thesis(MP2203) with Lou Sanders in 2022, where they were named laureates for a social housing project in Mechelen.
-After a short break in Istanbul, she joined the platform architecture team in 2024.
+Tessa Heyninck graduated as a civil engineer architect from Ghent University in 2020, after which she started working at Havana architectuur.
+In addition, together with Lou Sanders, she took part in the Meesterproef (MP2203) in 2022, where they were selected as laureates for a social housing project in Mechelen.
+After a short break in Istanbul, she joined the team of platform architectuur in 2024.

-Clara Fernandez Fernandez (student)
+Lena Pimpertz – Clara Fernandez Fernandez (student)

 2019